 Where do we meet?
 Where does it end?

-We meet in Marienplatz where we start the tour.
+We meet near Frauenkirche.
 The ending point may vary, but we tend to finish near the NS Documentation Center.
 Your confirmation email will have the exact meeting point details along with a map, and 24 hour phone number for any last minute issues.
 If you have chosen the Dachau extension option, we will end the tour at Munich's main train station.

 If I would like to visit the Dachau Memorial Site, can I just check the optional box?